Diogomadeira97/Dietpi-NAS/README.md

 • Network Masking

 Another important goal is to be a practical installation so that people with little knowledge can install without worrying about the security of their network.
-In this sense, it is possible to use some scripts in the post-installation:
+In this sense, it is possible to use some scripts in the post-installation located in /mnt/Cloud/Data:

 • [default.sh](Conf/default/default.sh).

 > Reconfigure folders to default permissions and default owners.
 (Use this with [default-user.sh](Conf/default/default-user.sh)).

+	bash /mnt/Cloud/Data/

 • [default-user.sh](Conf/default/default-user.sh).

 > Create Users with the default configuration to folders, permissions, groups, and Samba Share.

+	bash /mnt/Cloud/Data/

 • [default-Keys.sh](Conf/default/default-Keys.sh).

 > Create SSH Private keys to multiple devices (Need root login).

+	bash /mnt/Cloud/Data/

 • [subdomain.sh](Conf/default/subdomain.sh).

 > Create subdomain to a service in Nginx and Homer.

+	bash /mnt/Cloud/Data/

 • [subpath.sh](Conf/default/subpath.sh).

 > Create subpath to a service in Nginx and Homer.

+	bash /mnt/Cloud/Data/

 ## Requirements: